Net-Burst.Net

 If you have alters, there are many things critical to their emotional well-being that you are likely to find even more bizarre than needing a doll.
 Here’s one example: even something as seemingly insignificant as washing an old sweater can traumatize an alter.
 As was the case with dolls, we’ll give a brief explanation to help you understand the reason for it, but nothing an alter says should need to make sense to you before you take it seriously.
 If an alter tells you it is important to him/her, that should suffice.
 If it isn’t sinful or harmful you should very strongly consider doing whatever the alter wants.

-Alters need age-appropriate means of comfort and to deny themselves that comfort is a double-whammy.
+Alters need what they see as age-appropriate means of comfort and to deny themselves that comfort is a double-whammy.
 Not only does denial mean they are missing out on comfort that – since they are deeply hurting – they desperately need, but to deny them is to act like an abuser and so trigger fears and painful memories associated with past abusive disregard for their needs.
-It could also drive them to try to seek destructive forms of “comfort,” such as self-harm or over-eating or chemical highs.
+It could also drive them to try to seek destructive forms of ‘comfort,’ such as self-harm or over-eating or chemical highs.

 For alters formed as babies, age-appropriate means of comfort could include such things as lullabies, pacifiers or drinking formula milk from a bottle.
 Again, it is not for you to decide what they need.
 Your role is to get to know them and give them whatever they indicate they want.
 The only usual exceptions should be if what they request would expose yourself and the alter to ridicule, or is unhealthy: